jtarchie/site/written/career/interview-questions.md

 ## Behavioral Questions

+- How have you worked with product and design
 - You took someone's engineering vision and brought it to life?
 - Have you ever had to navigate a situation where you disagreed with a colleague or team member on a technical decision or project direction?
 How did you